johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 This is part 2 of a six-part series.
 If you landed here from Google, you may want to start with [part 1](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc#requestresponse).

 In this article, we build the first iteration of the server component of our Faye Custom Transporter.
+We'll then test it with a simple Nest responder (microservice) app.

 **Reminder**: Many of the concepts and terminology here are introduced and explained in [this article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3).
 That series serves as a good foundation for understanding the more advanced concepts covered in this series.